Skip to main content

 2 mentions Positive Neutral Negative

 The atmosphere in the game is described as polarizing, with some elements serving as strong atmosphere generators while others, like water, may feel less impactful.
-Overall, the experience can vary significantly depending on the player's interaction with these elements.
+Overall, the experience can vary significantly depending on the specific environmental features present.

-• “The atmosphere feels either completely immersive or utterly lacking, like an atmosphere generator or just plain water.”
+• “The atmosphere feels either completely immersive or utterly lacking, with no middle ground.”

 Skip Game Offers